 You can withdraw contributions of a Roth (not the earnings) penalty and tax-free anytime you need to.
 In additions, you don’t have to be 59 ½ years old.

 If you’re under the age of 59.5, you have the power to withdraw up to $10,000 from your Roth earnings penalty-free to pay for first-time home-buyer expenses.
 You just have to at least five tax years since your initial contribution.
+You can invest in anything you want with a Roth IRA.
+Some examples are index funds, individual stocks, lifecycle funds, or other alternative investments.

 When a Roth IRA May Make Sense?